retrowars/retrowars-servers/README.md

 Obtaining a `.jar` file by either:
 * [Downloading the latest version from the release page of retrowars/retrowars](https://github.com/retrowars/retrowars/releases?q=%22server+release%3A%22&expanded=true), or
-* Build your own `.jar` file by cloning [retrowars/retrowars](https://github.com/retrowars/retrowars) then running `./gradlew :server:dist` from the root directory of that repository.
+* Build your own `.jar` file by cloning [retrowars/retrowars](https://github.com/retrowars/retrowars) then running `./gradlew :server:dist -PexcludeAndroid` from the root directory of that repository.

 Once you have obtained a `.jar` file, run it using: `PORT=80 java -jar server.jar` (choosing whatever port you wish).